top of page

 Trauma-therapy-adelaide

-Trauma happens when
+Trauma happens when memories get stuck.

 Signs of unprocessed trauma

-• Nightmares or vivid, intrusive memories that interrupt daily life.
+• Nightmares or vivid intrusive memories that interrupt daily life.

 • Strong emotional responses like anger, panic, sadness, guilt, or regret.